MicrosoftDocs/OfficeDocs-FastTrack-pr.pt-BR/fasttrack/eligibility.md

   - Plano 2 do Exchange Online
   - Quiosque do Exchange Online
   - Proteção do Exchange Online
-  - Obter o Microsoft Defender para Office 365
+  - Microsoft Defender para Office 365

 #### <a name="microsoft-teams"></a>Microsoft Teams